Frequently Asked Questions

 All other aspects of the financial aid application process do not begin until students have been formally admitted into the program.

-Are there benefits to applying in one Round over another in terms of financial aid and scholarship availability?
+Are there benefits to applying in a certain round over another in terms of financial aid and fellowship availability?

-Applicants in each Round have equal access to scholarships and financial aid.
+Applicants in each round have equal access to fellowships and financial aid.

-All of our general fellowships/scholarships are open to both domestic and international students.
+Yes!
+All of our general fellowships are open to both domestic and international students.
 Learn more about fellowship opportunities here.

-Does Sloan provide provisions for loans for international students without U.S. cosigners?
+Does MIT Sloan make provisions for loans for international students without U.S. cosigners?

 International students are eligible for loans without U.S. co-signers.